wangjwchn/AImage/README.md

 ##Features
 - [x] Optimized for Multi-Image case.[New]
+- [x] As UIImage and UIImageView extension,easy to use.
 - [x] Have a great performance on memory usage by using producer/consumer pattern.
 - [x] Have a great performance on CPU usage by using asynchronous loading.
 - [x] Allow to control display quality by using factor 'level of Integrity'
 - [x] Allow to control memory usage by using factor 'memoryLimit'
-- [x] Small but complete,easy to extend.

 ##Installation
 ######With CocoaPods